Portrait from the Memorials of Deceased Companions of the Commandary of Illinois, 1901.

 Born and raised in Boston, Massachusetts, Haswell Cordis Clark was born on September 28, 1842.
 The son of John Jones Clark (1803-1887), a former Massachusetts state senator, representative and Mayor of Roxbury, Haswell C. Clarke's early education took place in the city of his birth, attending the Roxbury Latin School.
 He would enroll at Harvard University in 1859 but left his studies behind in 1861 to accept a commission as a Captain and aide-de-camp, to Major General Benjamin F. Butler of Massachusetts.

 A year after his commission Clarke was brevetted to Major due to "gallant conduct" at the Battles of Forts Jackson and St. Phillip in April 1862.
-Following his promotion he continued service with Gen. Butler in New Orleans and was mustered out of service in 1865 having been brevetted as Lieutenant Colonel in March of that year.
-Soon after his leaving the military Clarke removed from Massachusetts to Kankakee, Illinois to being involvement with a local flax mill in which his father had purchased an interest.
-For a short time he would serve as superintendent of the mill but due to its lack of success it was later closed.
+Following his promotion, he continued service with Gen. Butler in New Orleans and was mustered out of service in 1865 having been brevetted as Lieutenant Colonel in March of that year.
+Soon after his leaving the military Clarke removed from Massachusetts to Kankakee, Illinois, where he became involved with a local flax mill in which his father had purchased an interest.
+For a short time he would serve as superintendent of the mill but due to its lack of success, it was later closed.
 Clarke married in 1869 to Harriett Amelia Cobb (to whom he was wed for over thirty years) and three years later was awarded his diploma from Harvard.

 A past Grand High Priest in the Royal Arch Masons, Haswell Clarke's activity in the Masonic order received high praise in the Portrait and Biographical Record of Kankakee County, which notes that: